A practical playbook for faculty, staff, and administrators — 2026 edition

 Innovate

-Develop novel applications of context engineering that address specific challenges in your discipline or institution.
+Develop novel applications of context engineering that address specific challenges in your discipline, department, or institution.

-Pedagogical Knowledge: Understand how AI can support different learning theories and educational approaches
+Pedagogical knowledge: How AI can support different learning theories and educational approaches.

-Research Methods: Learn to evaluate the effectiveness of context engineering in educational outcomes
+Research methods: How to evaluate the effectiveness of context engineering in actual student/staff outcomes.

-Accessibility Standards: Complete WCAG 2.1 training to understand what Level AA compliance requires, use the WebAIM Contrast Checker to verify color choices, and learn to read the WAVE accessibility report for any page your AI produces
+Accessibility standards: Complete WCAG 2.1 (and increasingly 2.2) training; use the WebAIM Contrast Checker to verify color choices; read the WAVE accessibility report for any page your AI produces.

-One specific context engineering application you want to implement in your teaching
+One specific context engineering application you want to implement in your role

 Three skills you need to develop to make this successful

-Two colleagues or resources you can collaborate with
+Two colleagues or campus partners you can collaborate with

 A timeline for testing and implementing your first context engineering project

-Context engineering isn't just about better AI responses - it's about creating educational ecosystems that understand, adapt to, and support each learner's unique journey.
-As educators, you have the opportunity to shape how this technology develops and is applied in service of learning.
+Context engineering isn't just about getting better AI responses — it's about creating institutional ecosystems that understand, adapt to, and support each student, employee, and decision.
+As a faculty member, staff member, or administrator, you have the opportunity to shape how this technology develops and is applied in service of your college's mission.